BetaMasaheft/betmas-e2e/Plan/03_user.md

 6. To see attestations in the texts encoded by the Beta masaheft project: click the green button "Load" at the bottom of the entry, under "Attestations in the Beta maṣāḥǝft corpus"
 ![image](https://user-images.githubusercontent.com/17987728/213471506-1acb5944-ecba-4cb8-8eec-5937d9c1a920.png)
 7. In Ethiopic examples, hover over any word in Ethiopic to see the list of further options ![image](https://user-images.githubusercontent.com/17987728/213689018-43cd1a75-86ca-4fd6-bce6-cac390c7f081.png)
+8. Click on "search in the Online Lexicon" to get to the search results for this lemma https://betamasaheft.eu/Dillmann/?mode=fuzzy&q=%E1%88%88%E1%8A%AA